 // 0

-In this example:
+// 40In this example:

 - We loop through the

-loop. - Inside the loop, we check if the number is negative (
+dataarray using aforloop. - Inside the loop, we check if the number is negative (

-). - If it is,
+data[i] < 0). - If it is,

-skips the rest of the code and jumps to the next item in the loop. - This way, only non-negative numbers (zero and positive values) get printed.
+continueskips the rest of the code and jumps to the next item in the loop. - This way, only non-negative numbers (zero and positive values) get printed.

-is useful for filtering values without needing extra if-else blocks, keeping the code clean and easy to read.
+This shows how continue is useful for filtering values without needing extra if-else blocks, keeping the code clean and easy to read.

 Conclusion

-statement is a simple but powerful tool in JavaScript.
+The continue statement is a simple but powerful tool in JavaScript.
 It lets you skip parts of a loop when certain conditions are met, making your code cleaner and easier to follow.
-Whether you’re using a for
+Whether you’re using a for, while, or do-while loop—or even working with nested loops—continue helps you avoid extra if-else logic and focus only on the data or steps that matter.

-in basic loops, with conditions, in nested structures, and even for practical tasks like filtering data.
+We saw how to use continue in basic loops, with conditions, in nested structures, and even for practical tasks like filtering data.
 Now that you know how it works, try using it in your own projects to control loops in smarter ways.
 The more you practice, the better you’ll get at writing clean and efficient code!